 Footrot Research Project

-In 2013, NZM embarked on an ambitious project (FeetFirst) to develop an estimated breeding value (EBV) for footrot.
-Click here for an update from Dr. Mark Ferguson on the project's progress.
+Since 2013 NZM has been working on an ambitious project (FeetFirst) to develop an estimated breeding value (EBV) for footrot.

 What is the FeetFirst project?